At Foodstuffs South Island we have a clear purpose: Together, we feed the South Island and create successful communities.

 How can I apply?

-All applications need to be supported by a sponsor – this is often the owner of your local Foodstuffs supermarket.
+All grant applications submitted require the full support of a sponsor – this is often the owner of your local Foodstuffs supermarket.

 If you would like to apply for a grant from our Community Trust, you will need to:

 - Check out the Information for Applicants to make sure you meet the criteria, and to find out what details will be helpful to include with your application.

 - Chat to one of our sponsors to confirm their support of your application – click here for a full list of our Sponsor or Supporters.
 Please do not leave the application form at the service desk of a store.